Wake up to the Market Trend with the Gator Oscillator

 When its magnitude is smaller than the previous bar, it's coloured red.
 The bars of the Gator Oscillator are intended to make it even easier to recognise different market states compared with the Alligator Indicator.
 They also serve to confirm what the Alligator Indicator is showing.
 We'll discuss how this works a bit further down when we look at trading strategies with the Gator Oscillator.

-Using the Gator Indicator in MetaTrader 4
+Gator Oscillator: Using the Indicator in MetaTrader 4

 In MetaTrader 4, the Gator Oscillator comes ready-installed as one of the indicators provided as standard.
 MT4 has a dedicated folder in its 'Navigator' for Bill Williams indicators as you can see in the image below: